Making battery packs in parallel by modular solution

 Current-limited modular allows the BMS on protection when the charge current is large.
 Therefore, the all-power system cannot discharge and charge.

-If the battery packs modular are applied to electric motorcycle, ebike, robot, telecom storage, they are not convenient to replace one battery pack of the modular.
+If the battery packs modular are applied to the electric motorcycle, ebike, robot, telecom storage, they are not convenient to replace one battery pack of the modular.

 The TLH battery team designed one parallel modular.
 More details of our parallel modular are as summarized below: